What is special about life in the Tama River area?

 Applying design thinking to future city planning

 Building a new city on a blank sheet of paper isn’t actually very hard, but giving an existing city a unique character is.
 That is, unless you use the design thinking process to pick out local resources and listen to the opinions of local residents, and then carve out a personality from all of this.
 BIOTOPE also proposed making use of the new concept of a circular economy, which we found very meaningful.
 Another important point was starting out with researching the area’s history.
-Thanks to this, I once more realized how important a river is to the character of its surrounding area.
+Thanks to this experience, it reinforced my initial realization of how important a river is to the character of its surrounding area.
 Looking ahead, I believe that we can use the same methods we applied to the Tama River area to other river areas as well, such as the challenging Tama Denentoshi area.